-FY18 Assessment Process January 1, 2017 Property Tax Valuation Date for FY2017 July 1, 2017 Fiscal Year begins.
-1st Quarter preliminary tax bill is issued (preliminary tax bills are based on prior fiscal year taxes).
+FY19 Assessment Process January 1, 2018 Property Tax Valuation Date for FY2018.
+July 1, 2018 Fiscal Year Begins.
+1st Quarter preliminary tax bill is issued (preliminary tax bills are based on prior fiscal year tax rates).
 Statutory exemption claim filing period begins.
-August 1, 2017 1st Quarter preliminary tax due.
-October 1, 2017 2nd Quarter preliminary tax bill issued.
-November 1, 2017 2nd Quarter preliminary tax due.
-Late December 2017 3rd Quarter actual tax bill issued (bill reflects the actual value and tax rate for current fiscal year).
+August 1, 2018 1st Quarter preliminary tax due.
+October 1, 2018 2nd Quarter preliminary tax bill issued.
+November 1, 2018 2nd Quarter tax due.
+Late December 2018 3rd Quarter actual tax bill issued (bill reflects the actual value and tax rate for current fiscal year).
 Statutory exemption claims are determined.
-January 1, 2018 Property Tax Assessment Date for the following fiscal year.
+January 1, 2019 Property Tax Assessment Date for the following fiscal year.
 Abatement application filing period begins.
-February 1, 2018 3rd Quarter actual tax due.
+February 1, 2019 3rd Quarter tax due.
 Abatement filing period ends.
-February-May 2018 Review of Abatement and Exemption applications.
+February-May 2019 Review of Abatement and Exemption applications.
 Notice of decision mailed out.
-April 1, 2018 4th Quarter actual tax bill issued.
-May 1, 2018 4th Quarter actual tax due.
-June 30, 2018 Fiscal Year ends.
+April 1, 2019 4th Quarter tax bill issued.
+May 1, 2019 4th Quarter tax due.
+June 30, 2019 Fiscal Year Ends.

 The City Council sets the tax rate each fall.
 During this process, tax classification (i.e., the dual tax rate) and its effect on property owners is a key topic.
-Since 1984 through FY16, CIP property owners have paid \$689,634,355 in taxes that would have been paid by residential property owners under a single tax rate.
-On average, CIP property owners have paid more than \$20 million per year in additional taxes as a result of the dual tax rate, yet during this same period the relative portion of CIP property in Worcester has declined.
-In 2016, residential property made up 71.19% of the assessed value in Worcester while CIP property made up 28.81%.
-In 1984, at the initiation of tax classification, residential property made up 64.58% of the assessed value in Worcester while CIP property made up 35.42%.
+From 1984 through FY17, CIP property owners have paid \$721,881,575 in taxes that would have been paid by residential property owners under a single tax rate.
+On average, CIP property owners have paid more than \$21 million per year in additional taxes as a result of the dual tax rate, yet during this same period the relative portion of CIP property in Worcester has declined.
+In FY18, residential property made up 73% of the assessed value in Worcester while CIP property made up 27%.
+In 1984, at the initiation of tax classification, residential property made up 64.6% of the assessed value in Worcester while CIP property made up 35.4%.
 Worcester's CIP tax rate is the highest in the region while its residential rate is second highest.

-The City of Worcester relies heavily on the local property tax as a source of revenue, however a significant portion of Worcester's land area-30.1%-and a significant portion of its property value-31.4%-are exempt from local taxes significant portion of its property value-31.4%-are exempt from local taxes according to data from FY16.
+The City of Worcester relies heavily on the local property tax as a source of revenue, however, a significant portion of Worcester's land area-30.1%-and a significant portion of its property value-31.4%-are exempt from local taxes according to data from FY16.
 As a result, the remaining taxable properties must generate sufficient revenue to maintain the general operations of government.
 To recoup some of that lost revenue, the City has asked certain larger not-for-profits in Worcester to make payments in lieu of taxes, also known as PILOTs.
 While some institutions have complied, many not-for-profits argue that they contribute significantly to Worcester through jobs and educational and cultural benefits.
 Five Worcester colleges have made PILOT agreements or similar financial arrangements with the City.

-Table 2: Greater Worcester FY17 Tax Rates
+Table 2: Greater Worcester FY18 Tax Rates

 CIP Residential

-Worcester \$32.93 \$19.22
+Worcester \$34.03 \$18.91

-Auburn \$24.16 \$18.34
+Auburn \$24.18 \$18.44

-Paxton \$20.39 \$20.39
+Paxton \$20.43 \$20.43

-West Boylston \$18.80 \$18.80
+West Boylston \$18.72 \$18.72

-Holden \$17.59 \$17.59
+Holden \$17.61 \$17.61

-Grafton \$16.40 \$16.40
+Grafton \$16.59 \$16.59

-Millbury \$16.43 \$16.43
+Millbury \$16.34 \$16.34

-Boylston \$16.12 \$16.12
+Boylston \$16.73 \$16.73

-Leicester \$15.48 \$15.48
+Leicester \$16.09 \$16.09

-Shrewsbury \$12.83 \$12.83
+Shrewsbury \$12.66 \$12.66